Senate Votes To Limit Trump's Power To Lift Russia Sanctions

 "Essentially, we would ask for the flexibility to turn the heat up when we need to, but also to ensure we have the ability to maintain a constructive dialogue," Tillerson said.

-At one House hearing, Democrat Rep. Elliot Engel of New York sought assurances that the U.S. would continue to pressure Russia to resolve the conflict it stirred up in Ukraine, and fulfill its obligations under the so-called Minsk accord.
+At one House hearing, Democrat Rep. Eliot Engel of New York sought assurances that the U.S. would continue to pressure Russia to resolve the conflict it stirred up in Ukraine and fulfill its obligations under the so-called Minsk accord.

 Tillerson suggested there may be other diplomatic options.
 "So my caution is I wouldn't want to have ourselves handcuffed to Minsk if it turns out the parties decide to settle this through different agreement."

-Engel was unimpressed."The only thing that Russia understands is tough talk and if they think we are somehow willing to relax the sanctions on them before they've complied with the Minsk framework and left Crimea, then I think it will just encourage Putin to continue his bullying and who knows where he will strike next."
+Engel was unimpressed."The only thing that Russia understands is tough talk, and if they think we are somehow willing to relax the sanctions on them before they've complied with the Minsk framework and left Crimea, then I think it will just encourage Putin to continue his bullying and who knows where he will strike next."

-Secretary Tillerson says U.S.-Russia relations are at a new low and he's trying to stabilize that.
+Tillerson says U.S.-Russia relations are at a new low and he's trying to stabilize that.

-Note: A previous version of this story misspelled Rep. Eliot Engel's first name as Elliot.